tr-2019/tragedy-revisited/README.md

 From Stefano: Only reveal history of pool game decisions or also history of decisions as a donor?
 In the Milinski paper decisions of both games were revealed!
 Do we want that?

+Next thing to do according to Stefano: Start the coding and publish it on GitHub, so he can give us feedback